GitJit-max/learning-linux/chapter/01-intro.md

 <a id="economic-sustainability"></a>

-## 1.4 Economic sustainability [^raymond-problems]
+## 1.4 Economic sustainability

-To make open-source development economically sustainable, the choices come down
+To make open-source development economically sustainable, the choices come down [^raymond-problems]
 1. **To singing for your supper:** Getting paid through tips and donations.
 2. **Running a corner shop:** A small, low-overhead service business.
 3. **Finding a wealthy patron:** Some large firm that needs to use and modify open-source software for its business purposes.

 > [!IMPORTANT]
 > One important subproblem related to the increasing difficulty of sustaining really large software businesses is how to organize end-user testing.
-Real end-user testing demands facilities, specialists, and a level of monitoring that are difficult for the distributed volunteer groups characteristic of open-source development to arrange.
+Real end-user testing demands facilities, specialists, and a level of monitoring that are difficult for the distributed volunteer groups characteristic of open-source development to arrange. [^raymond-problems]

 <a id="time-sharing"></a>

-## 1.5 Time-sharing [^wikitime] <!--update internal links if changed-->
+## 1.5 Time-sharing <!--update internal links if changed-->

-[^wikitime]: [Wikipedia - Time-sharing, accessed 2021](https://en.wikipedia.org/wiki/Time-sharing)

 Unices emerge from a 1960's to 1970's model of computing called **time-sharing**.
 That is allowing multiple users to interact concurrently with a single computer by sharing of a computing resource among multiple users at the same time.
 Time-sharing was born out of the realization that any single user would make inefficient use of a computer.
 Typically an individual enters bursts of information followed by long pauses.
 But a large group of users working at the same time would mean that the pauses of one user would be filled by the activity of others.
 With the rise of microcomputing in the early 1980s, time-sharing became less significant.
-Individual microprocessors were sufficiently inexpensive that a single person could have all the CPU time dedicated solely to their needs, even when idle.
+Individual microprocessors were sufficiently inexpensive that a single person could have all the CPU time dedicated solely to their needs, even when idle. [^wikitime]

+[^wikitime]: [Wikipedia - Time-sharing, accessed 2021](https://en.wikipedia.org/wiki/Time-sharing)

 Internet brought the general concept of time-sharing back into popularity.
 Expensive corporate server farms costing millions can host thousands of customers all sharing the same common resources.
 As with the early serial terminals, web sites operate primarily in bursts of activity followed by periods of idle time.
-This bursting nature permits the service to be used by many customers at once, usually with no perceptible communication delays.
-For public Internet servers the GNU/Linux family is generally counted as dominant (with 65 % market share), powering well over twice the number of hosts as Windows Server (with 25 % market share). [^server-marketshare] The supercomputer field is completely dominated by GNU/Linux.
+This bursting nature permits the service to be used by many customers at once, usually with no perceptible communication delays. [^wikitime] For public Internet servers the GNU/Linux family is generally counted as dominant (with 65 % market share), powering well over twice the number of hosts as Windows Server (with 25 % market share). [^server-marketshare] The supercomputer field is completely dominated by GNU/Linux.
 All 500 of the fastest supercomputers in the world run GNU/Linux. [^top500]

 [^server-marketshare]: [Fortune Business Insights - Server Operating System Market Volume, accessed 2025](https://www.fortunebusinessinsights.com/server-operating-system-market-106601)